input-output-hk/essential-cardano-content/content/article/gimbalabs-series-create-deploy-and-manage-your-own-plutus-contracts-effectively-part-1.md

 *   I understand how time works on Plutus (POSIXTime) and Ledger (Slot Number).

-In this first part of this series, we will focus on the first **SLT**:
+In this first part of the series, we will focus on the first **SLT**:

 ## **_I can plan and implement my own Plutus contracts_**